Joecoh/Oracle-Cloud-Infrastructure/README.md

 Based on the evaluation, **XGBoost** is selected as the final model due to its higher F1-score and recall, which are crucial for minimizing churn cases missed.
 The trained XGBoost model has been saved as `xgb_classifier_model.pkl` and is deployed for predictions in the Streamlit application.

 ---

-## Contributing

-Contributions to the project are welcome!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix:
-    ```bash
-    git checkout -b feature/your-feature-name
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m "Add your message here"
-    ```
-4. Push your changes to your forked repository:
-    ```bash
-    git push origin feature/your-feature-name
-    ```
-5. Create a pull request in the main repository.

-For major changes, please open an issue first to discuss what you would like to change.

----